 People divorce for all kinds of reasons and each case has an individual story to tell.
 Sometimes it takes the form of a gradual breakdown, other times, spouses separate well ahead of the actual divorce.
 And occasionally, one party simply up and leaves.
 This is where abandonment becomes a factor.

-What Constitutes Abandonment?
+What Constitutes Abandonment In Oregon?

-While the idea of abandonment seems obvious at first glance, from a legal perspective, it isn’t so cut-and-dried.
 Most people probably think of it as physical desertion, as one spouse taking off and not coming back.
 That certainly plays a part but doesn’t show the whole picture.

 Just leaving for a period of time—for example, a week, or even a month, after an intense fight—doesn’t automatically constitute abandonment.
 Neither does a month of missed child support here or there.

 In order for the court to consider this situation abandonment or desertion, it must continue for an extended period of time.
 The absence must also be permanent and without the consent of the other spouse.

 A number of elements must play into the situation to constitute abandonment.

 Most states require an absence of at least a year.
 It can’t be a mutually agreed-upon decision.
 During that time, the absent spouse must fail to pay support.
 Additionally, the remaining spouse must not have caused the departure—for instance, fleeing from physical abuse doesn’t count.

 Related Reading: What are the Grounds for Divorce in Oregon?

 Oregon is a no-fault divorce state.
 This means that in order to dissolve a marriage, there’s no need for one spouse to assign blame or to prove the other was in the wrong.